 Markup is the percent of increase in selling price from the original cost.
 Companies mark up products they sell in order to make money for their business.
 How much they mark up the products depends on many factors, including demand, whether the product is a luxury item, and so forth.
 Some items are marked up considerably.
 It’s hard to believe we pay what we do for common items.

-When a clerk grabs the change due from the cash register and plops it in your hand, you would have to do some pretty quick math to be sure you got the right change.
 But when a clerk counts up from the total and stops at the amount tendered, it is a relief for you and a guarantee for her that the amount is correct.
+Not everyone is a natural with numbers so I’ll outline the steps to make it easy.